Malaria prophylaxis: Regimens

 Prophylaxis against Plasmodium vivax requires a different approach given the long liver stage of this parasite.
 This is a highly specialist area.

 Vaccines

 In November 2012, findings from a Phase III trials of an experimental malaria vaccine known as RTS,S reported that it provided modest protection against both clinical and severe malaria in young infants.
 The efficacy was about 30% in infants 6 to 12 weeks of age and about 50% in infants 5 to 17 months of age in the first year of the trial.

 The RTS,S vaccine was engineered using a fusion hepatitis B surface protein containing epitopes of the outer protein of Plasmodium falciparum malaria sporozite, which is produced in yeast cells.
 It also contains a chemical adjuvant to boost the immune system response.
 The vaccine is being developed by PATH and GlaxoSmithKline (GSK), which has spent about $300 million on the project, plus about $200 million more from the Bill and Melinda Gates Foundation.

+Preventative chemotherapy in endemic regions

+In malaria-endemic regions, preventive chemotherapy is used to reduce malaria morbidity and mortality in high-risk populations.
+Seasonal malaria chemoprevention is recommended for children in areas with highly seasonal transmission patterns.
+Intermittent preventive treatment is used during pregnancy and infancy to reduce adverse outcomes associated with malaria infection.
+These population-level strategies complement vector control measures and are a key component of global malaria control effort.

+Barriers to prevention

+A variety of factors combine to make malaria prophylaxis more difficult to achieve.
+These mainly fall into two categories: issues with funding and issues with cultural acceptance of treatments.